Wonder Works Children’s Museum in Oak Park is Refreshed and Ready for Play

 More parking is available on North Avenue.
 North Avenue parking requires you to feed the meter.
 You can use coins, credit card, or the Passport Parking App.

 Wonder Works is a nut-free environment (more applicable for parties) and does not allow food inside of the museum.
 They do, however, sell snacks such as apple sauce, crackers, water, and juice boxes on-site.
+There is a designated area for eating, snacks cannot be eaten throughout.
 There is no cafe inside the museum and there very few restaurants close by.

 Looking to grab a meal out after your trip?
 Melrose Park is about 15 minutes west on North Avenue (IL-64) and has a plethora of fast food options.
 I’d recommend eating before arriving at the museum and, depending on how far you have to drive, pack snacks for the ride home.

-Wonder Works is open 10am – 3pm Sundays and Mondays, closed Tuesdays and Wednesdays, and open 10am – 3pm Thursdays through Saturdays.
+Wonder Works is open 9:30am -3pm Mondays, Thursdays, Fridays and Saturdays.
+They are closed Tuesdays and Wednesdays, and open 10am – 3pm on Sundays.

 Check the website for closures, events and private parties, and holiday hours.